FireZenk/HeyBirthday/README.md

     - eb!add `Name` `MM-dd-yyyy`
     - eb!remove `Name`

+Also you can type: `eb!info` and see all available commands directly one Discord.

+### Result

-You will recieve a reminder message on the `reminderChannel` at `reminderHour` like:
+You will receieve a reminder message on the `reminderChannel` at `reminderHour` like:

 Today is `Name`'s birthday (number)! :tada: :tada:
 (followed by a related image)